All Episodes

 Let me read you an account.

-In a race that saw big outside money spent by independent groups.
+In a race that saw big outside money spent by independent groups, the Washington establishment suffered a defeat.

-I'm talking about uh North Carolina III, where the incumbent Representative Walter Jones defeated the challenger Taylor Griffin in a race that saw Griffin's D.C. and New York allies independently spend more than a million dollars to defeat Walter Jones.
+I'm talking about North Carolina III, where the incumbent Representative Walter Jones defeated the challenger Taylor Griffin in a race that saw Griffin's D.C. and New York allies independently spend more than a million dollars to defeat Walter Jones.

 And that doesn't count the money Griffin was able to raise for his campaign from the same well-connected crowd of insiders, enabling him to outrage Walter Jones in the final reporting period.

-A million dollars goes a long way in Eastern North Carolina media market.
+A million dollars goes a long way in eastern North Carolina media market.

 A lot of money for one district.